While the guitar is almost synonymous with rock and pop music, there’s no question that rock and pop music wouldn’t be the same without the piano.

 4. Billy Joel

 Born in the Bronx in 1949, Billy Joel didn’t have an infantile calling for the piano like some others on this list.
-His mother forced him to play, and we all thank her for it.
+His mother forced him to play, a decision that music lovers worldwide are grateful for.

 5. Little Richard

 After learning to play piano in church, Little Richard, born in 1932 in Macon, Georgia, developed his own style of rock that would send shockwaves through the music community.